 Step Instruction 1 Power up the VFD.
 2 Press the ESC button on the display one time and the screen will change to d001.
 3 Use the UP arrow button to navigate to d024.
 4 Press the SET button to view the value of d024.
+This value should be 27 or 28.
+If the value is lower please contact Detroit Hoist for further assistance.
 5 To return to the main screen press and hold the ESC button until the display returns to 0.00 or you can simply cycle power.